Select Page

 Sep 10, 2011 | 0 comments

-There is something remarkably comforting about a plate or bowl of warm pasta with a rich, flavorful tomato-meat sauce.
-Can’t you just taste the deep, tangy, spicy flavors in your mouth?
-Nice chunks of ground beef, italian sausage, tomatoes and onions suspended in a deep sauce flavored with herbs and red wine…makes my mouth water just thinking about it.
-I have a recipe I’ve perfected over the years that is just right for our tastes, and is a favorite among friends and family.
-Here’s my recipe for you to enjoy.
+There is something remarkably comforting about a plate or bowl of warm pasta with a rich, flavorful tomato-meat sauce, and pasta bolognese is the absolute best.
+Just thinking about it makes my mouth water…nice chunks of ground beef, Italian fennel sausage, tomatoes and onions suspended in a deep sauce flavored with herbs and red wine.
+Yum!.
+My version of pasta bolognese has been perfected over the years and is just right for our tastes.
+It’s also a favorite among friends and family.
+Here’s my recipe for pasta bolognese for you to enjoy.
 Your comments and suggestions are welcome!

 Ingredients: